 And the effects of a deadline on your brain chemistry are no joke: During the study, the areas of the brain associated with creativity basically went dark while under a time constraint.
 Meanwhile, the habit-forming parts of the brain lit up, which could explain why some creative people turn to sometimes-unhealthy vices during times of stress.

 Do we all have to quit our jobs and go on permanent tropical vacation?
-Probably not, but if you're able to try that approach, by all means, go!
-For the rest of us, tapping into creative joy is possible day-to-day, especially if you have a little neuroscience knowledge up your sleeve.
+Probably not.
+(But if you're able to try that approach, by all means, go!)
+Tapping into creative joy is possible day-to-day, especially if you have a little neuroscience knowledge up your sleeve.

 Turns out creativity isn't just about chilling out — it's more about balance.
 There’s a perfect neurological cocktail that drives creativity, and it includes serotonin (which controls your feelings of calm and fear) and dopamine (which covers the spectrum of boredom to excitement).
 According to a Stanford study , creativity skyrockets when these two intersect, making you feel both relaxed and energetic.